Clickadelic/Pure-CSS-Slider-2025/README.md

 ## usage

-All you need is a wrapper div.carousel with some items in it - that's it.
+All you need is a wrapper div.carousel with some items with item.card in it - that's it.
+Preferarbly .card items should be a div or a list-item.

 ## screenshot